 Dr. Fava obtained his medical degree from the University of Padova School of Medicine and completed residency training in endocrinology at the same university.
-He then moved to the United States and completed residency training in psychiatry at the Massachusetts General Hospital.
+He then moved to the United States and completed residency training in psychiatry at the MGH.
 He founded and was Director of the hospital's Depression Clinical and Research Program from 1990 until 2014.
-In 2007, he also founded and is now the Executive Director of the MGH Psychiatry Clinical Trials Network and Institute (CTNI), the first academic CRO specialized in the planning and coordination of multi-center clinical trials in psychiatry.
+In 2007, he also founded and is now the Executive Director of the MGH Psychiatry Clinical Trials Network and Institute, the first academic contract research organization specialized in the planning and coordination of multi-center clinical trials in psychiatry.